ChuXiaokai/chuxiaokai.github.com/README.md

 # Xiaokai Chu (储晓恺) <img align="right" src="pic/photo.jpeg">
-Xiaokai Chu (储晓恺) is a Phd candidate in Institute of Computing Technology, Chinese Academy of Sciences, supervised by Prof. Jingping Bi.
-He currently focuses on data mining on homogeneous/heterogeneou, pretraining models, and learning-to-rank.
+Xiaokai Chu (储晓恺) is a Phd candidate in Institute of Computing Technology, Chinese Academy of Sciences, supervised by Prof.Jingping Bi.
+He currently focuses on data mining on homogeneous and heterogeneous graphs, pretraining models, and learning-to-rank.

 ## Contact Information
 E-mail: xiaokaichu AT gmail DOT com